Extension Logo

 Contact

-• Install large numbers of plants on a site as part of planned events.
+• Installing large numbers of plants on a site as part of planned events

-It is strongly recommended, but not required, that students complete the Site Assessment and Setting Restoration Goals course before taking the other courses in the series, as the site assessment course lays the groundwork for the subsequent courses.
+It is strongly recommended, but not required, that students complete the Site Assessment for Ecological Restoration course before taking the other courses in the series, as the Site Assessment course lays the groundwork for the subsequent courses.

 Find out more about the Ecological Restoration series